Dojo: A Differentiable Physics Engine for Robotics: Related Work

 In the learning community, \emph{MuJoCo}~\cite{todorov2012mujoco} has become a standard for benchmarking reinforcement learning algorithms using the OpenAI Gym environments~\cite{brockman2016openai}.
 MuJoCo utilizes minimal-coordinates representations, and employs both semi-implicit Euler and explicit fourth-order Runge-Kutta integrators to simulate multi-body systems.
 These integrators often require small time steps, particularly for systems experiencing contact, and typically sample rates of hundreds to thousands of Hertz are required for stable simulation, which a mature and efficient implementation is able to achieve at much faster than real-time rates.
-However, these high rates can prove a challenge for control tasks, such as reinforcement learning settings where vanishing or exploding gradients are exacerbated over long horizons with many time steps.
+However, these high rates can prove a challenge for control tasks, such as reinforcement learning settings where vanishing or exploding gradients are exacerbated over long horizons with many time steps \qc{\cite{suh2022differentiable,parmas2018pipps,metz2021gradients}}.

 Impact and friction are modeled using a smooth, convex contact model \cite{todorov2014convex}.
-While this approach reliably computes contact forces, it introduces unphysical artifacts, allowing the system to experience interpenetration and contact forces at a distance (i.e., while not in contact), and the default friction model introduces creep and velocity drift during sliding.
+While this approach reliably computes contact forces, it introduces unphysical artifacts, and contact forces at a distance (i.e., while not in contact) \qc{\cite{SimBenchmark2025}}, and the default friction model introduces creep and velocity drift during sliding.
 Additionally, achieving good simulation behavior often requires system-specific tuning of multiple solver parameters.
-Further, the ``soft" contact model is computed using a \textit{primal} optimization method, meaning that as parameters are set to produce ``hard,'' or more realistic contact, the underlying optimization problem becomes increasingly ill-conditioned and difficult to solve.
-As a result, it is often not possible to eliminate unphysical artifacts from the simulation to produce realistic results.
-The lack of smooth gradients is also a major challenge in deep learning \cite{parmar2021fundamental}, where contact dynamics must be smoothed unrealistically much to make learning progress.
+Further, the ``soft" contact model is computed using a \textit{primal} optimization method, meaning that as parameters are set to produce ``hard'' or more realistic contact, the underlying optimization problem becomes increasingly ill-conditioned and difficult to solve. \mac{For RL methods, where obtaining a large volume of rollouts quickly is more important than preserving physical fidelity of each rollout, these compromises have been effective.
+However, for control and planning with real robot hardware they can be problematic.
+For example}, it is often not possible to eliminate unphysical artifacts from the simulation to produce realistic results.
+The lack of smooth gradients is also a major challenge in deep learning \cite{parmar2021fundamental}, where contact dynamics must \js{often be smoothened unrealistically in order} to make learning progress.
+Analytical gradients are not provided by the engine, and instead require finite-difference schemes \cite{tassa2012synthesis} that are computationally expensive.
+This approach requires multiple calls to the engine, which can be expensive if not performed in parallel.